-A traveler visiting Nepal, should know the travel basics about the visa, location, transportation, weather and climate, people, culture and religion, people, health system and currency etc before setting up the travel program.
-The basic information are essential to ease your visit to Nepal.
+A traveler visiting Nepal should know the travel basics about the visa, location, transportation, weather and climate, people, culture and religion, people, health system and currency, etc before setting up the travel program.
+The basic information is essential to ease your visit to Nepal.

 A country in southern Asia in the Himalayas, Nepal borders China to the north and India in other directions.
 It’s a 19-hour flight from New York with a layover.
 From London, it’s about 12 hours, also with a stopover.

-Kathmandu’s Tribhuvan International Airport is the main hub for international travellers.
-It is located in Kathmandu, 5.5 kilometres from the popular neighbourhood of Thamel.
-Beside that Gautam Buddha International Airport and Pokhara Regional Airport are under the final phase of construction.
+Kathmandu’s Tribhuvan International Airport is the main hub for international travelers.
+It is located in Kathmandu, 5.5 kilometers from the popular neighborhood of Thamel.
+Besides that Gautam Buddha International Airport and Pokhara Regional Airport are under the final phase of construction.

 The official language of Nepal is Nepali.
-As English is the language of commerce, people among educated circle widely speak the language.
-Note that many speak a unique dialect called Nenglish or Nepali English.
+As English is the language of commerce, people in educated circles widely speak the language.
+Note that many speak a unique dialect called NEnglish or Nepali English.

 US$5,000; no pure, unworked gold up to 50 grams of gold jewelry, or 500 grams of silver

 Before setting up your travel to Nepal.
-The major travel basics that you need to be aware is Visa.
-For most citizens travelling to Nepal, department of immigration issues visa upon the arrival for 15, 30 or 90-day stays.
-The foreign tourist visiting Nepal shall be granted the tourist visa.
-The tourist visa shall be granted for a period in maximum of 90 days in a visa year (i.e. January -December).
+The major travel basic that you need to be aware of is Visa.
+For most citizens traveling to Nepal, the department of immigration issues visas upon arrival for 15, 30 or 90-day stays.
+The foreign tourist visiting Nepal shall be granted a tourist visa.
+The tourist visa shall be granted for a period in a maximum of 90 days in a visa year (i.e. January -December).
 A tourist who has departed before the expiry of the period specified in the visa issued in a visa year shall not be allowed to use the visa by adding the remaining period to another visa year.
-If any foreigner enters Nepal towards the end of a visa year, desires to spend some days in next visa year, s/he may use such facility.
-Nepal Government strictly prohibits to volunteer on a tourist visa.
+If any foreigner enters Nepal towards the end of a visa year, desires to spend some days in the next visa year, s/he may use such a facility.
+Nepal Government strictly prohibits volunteering on a tourist visa.

 Tourist Visa Fee15 Days (Multiple Entry) USD 25